C4tWithShell/community-rust/DOC.md

 ## Upgrade

-Same as installing, except you will need to delete the previous plugin jar file from the `extensions/plugins` folder (SonarQube will fail to start if detects two different versions of the same plugin and does not assume to use latest)
+Same as installing, except you will need to delete the previous plugin jar file from the `extensions/plugins` folder (SonarQube would fail to start if detects two different versions of the same plugin)

 ## Generating Clippy report files :

-This plugin will not detect any issue unless you provide him location of a Clippy report JSON file
+This plugin will not detect any issue unless you provide a location of Clippy report JSON file(s)

 Typically, a Clippy JSON report can be generated with